4GeeksAcademy/python-beginner-programming-exercises/exercises/08.1-Your-First-If/README.md

 # `08.1` Your First if...

-The current application is prompting asking how much money the user has.
+The current application is asking how much money the user has.
 Once the user inputs the amount, we need to **print** one of the following answers:

 ## 📝 Instructions: